czz592/CT421-Assignment/Assignment_2/Report.md

 	- ``unavailable-colours``, list of colours of the neighbours
 	- ``available_colours``, list of colours in the ``known_colours`` list that are not in ``unavailable-colours``

-Based on whether ``available_colours`` of either node 1 or 2 is empty, the node with the non_empty ``available_colours`` will change colour to one in that list, or both will change to a random colour in ``known_colours``.
+Based on whether ``available_colours`` of either node 1 or 2 is empty, the node with the non-empty ``available_colours`` will change colour to one in that list, or both will change to a random colour in ``known_colours``.

-This is slightly different in problem 2, which will be discussed in further details in a later section.
+This is slightly different in problem 2, which will be discussed in further details in its own section.

 ### Graphs